alexyorke/oss_rss/README.md

 # oss_rss
 An RSS feed of OSS torrent and magnet links for seeding.

-Currently, this is manually updated but I am looking into ways to automate this.
+This repo is automatically updated every four hours by GitHub actions.